 Practitioners should carefully instruct caregivers to avoid application of excessive amounts of Lidocaine and Prilocaine cream (see PRECAUTIONS).

-When applying Lidocaine and Prilocaine cream to the skin of young children, care must be taken to maintain careful observation of the child to prevent accidental ingestion of Lidocaine and Prilocaine cream or the occlusive dressing.
+When applying Lidocaine and Prilocaine cream to the skin of young children, care must be taken to maintain careful observation of the child to prevent accidental ingestion of Lidocaine and Prilocaine cream, or the occlusive dressing.
 A secondary protective covering to prevent inadvertent disruption of the application site may be useful.

-Lidocaine and Prilocaine cream should not be used in neonates with a gestational age less than 37 weeks nor in infants under the age of 12 months who are receiving treatment with methemoglobin-inducing agents (see Methemoglobinemia subsection of WARNINGS).
+Lidocaine and Prilocaine cream should not be used in neonates with a gestational age less than 37 weeks nor in infants under the age of twelve months who are receiving treatment with methemoglobin-inducing agents (see Methemoglobinemia subsection of WARNINGS).

 Although the incidence of systemic adverse reactions with Lidocaine and Prilocaine cream is very low, caution should be exercised, particularly when applying it over large areas and leaving it on for longer than 2 hours.
 The incidence of systemic adverse reactions can be expected to be directly proportional to the area and time of exposure (see Individualization of Dose).

-INSTRUCTIONS FOR APPLICATION:
+INSTRUCTIONS FOR APPLICATION

-To measure 1 gram of Lidocaine and Prilocaine cream, the Cream should be gently squeezed out of the tube as a narrow strip that is 1.5 inches (3.8 cm) long and 0.2 inches (5 mm) wide.
+To measure 1 gram of Lidocaine and Prilocaine cream, the cream should be gently squeezed out of the tube as a narrow strip that is 1.5 inches (3.8 cm) long and 0.2 inches (5 mm) wide.
 The strip of Lidocaine and Prilocaine cream should be contained within the lines of the diagram shown below.

 Use the number of strips that equals your dose, like the examples in the table below.